 There is a leak somewhere in the plumbing, the entire system will slowly (or quickly, depending on the size of the ‘hole’) leak down to the water level of the pool.
 Once the piping system is empty it takes a lot of time to purge the air from the system and pick up a prime on the pump again.
 Leaks can stem from loose gaskets or orings, leaky valve stems, a leaking pump seal, a broken pipe, poorly sealed threaded fittings… quite a few places, actually.
 The loss of prime should be fixed in order to prevent damage to the pump (pumps are not meant to run dry for any period of time).

-All pool heaters have a series of safety switches inside that monitor if it’s okay for the heater to turn on.
-There is a pressure switch that senses if there is water coursing through the heater (heater MUST only engage if there is water flowing through the system).
+pressure switch that senses if there is water coursing through the heater (heater MUST only engage if there is water flowing through the system).
 There are switches that sense if the heater is ‘too hot’ that will keep a heater from turning on.
 Sometimes the thermostat needs to be adjusted ‘higher’ to create a ‘demand for heat’.
 A dirty filter can prevent adequate water pressure from reaching the heater which will keep the heater from firing.
 The heater’s gas valve may be in the ‘off’ position.
 Please note that we provide instruction on lighting ‘standing pilot’ heaters in the event the pilot light has blown out in the heater.
 There are quite a few reasons that a heater may not fire, and if the problem involves mechanical repairs, we recommend that the unit be serviced by a trained mechanic.
 Please call us to schedule a inspection.

 Have you ever wondered why you or your family’s eyes burn after swimming, or they are experience skin irritation?
 The chlorine level is low, but there is such a strong odor of chlorine.
 Hmm, doesn’t make sense, or does it???
 What your pool or spa has is called Chloramines.
 And what happens is chlorine mixed with ammonia, and to a lesser degree, nitrogen, creates the odor of strong smelling chlorine called Chloramines.